yuu528/MultiView/README.md

 		- Waveforms are displayed.
 		- The triggering position is displayed above waveforms.
 		- Trigger level and 0V level of each channel are displayed in the left part of the waveform.
+	- Measurement bar
+		- Displays measured values.
 	- Menu
 		- The menu corresponding to the button pressed on the operation panel is displayed.
 - Operation Panel Window
-	- Horizontal Controls
+	- Horizontal Controls (Horizontal)
 		- Time/div: Sets the time per division.
 		- Position: Sets the horizontal position.
-	- Vertical Controls
+	- Vertical Controls (Vertical)
 		- Volts/div: Sets the voltage per division.
 		- Position: Sets the vertical position.
 		- CH1/CH2: Displays the menu for each channel.
 			- CH1/CH2: Turns off the channel display.
 			- Range: Changes the input range of the ADALM2000. **Never input signals exceeding the input range.**
+	- Function Controls (Control)
+		- ↺: Sets values in the menu which indicated by the "↺" symbol.
+		- Auto Measure: Displays the menu for setting auto measure functions.
+			- Meas1-4: Change the function of the ↺ dial to set each measurement.
+			- Source: Sets measurement source.
-	- Sweep Control
+	- Sweep Control (Run Control)
 		- Run/Stop: Start/Stop the sweep.
 		- Single: Sweep only once.
-	- Trigger Control
+	- Trigger Control (Trigger)
 		- Level: Sets the trigger level.
 		- Holdoff: Sets holdoff.
 		- Hysterisis: Sets the hysteresis.